otagomohio/2019-06-11_GBS_EE/sessions/bashgenomics.md

 We learn the basics of bash.
 Those are .. of everuday..

-In this exercise, we will try to reinforce our skills, touch base with genomics and appreciate the power of the command line.
+In this exercise, we will try to **reinforce our skills, touch base with genomics and appreciate the power of the command line**.